FIXTradingCommunity/FIXML/FIXML 1.1/FIXML.md

 ## Extending enumeration values for a FIX field

-Extending enumeration values is done by creating a union of the original enumeration type definition with new enumeration values.
+Extending enumeration values is done by creating a union of the original enumeration type definition with new enumeration values in the `fixml-fields-impl 5-0-SP2.xsd` schema file.

 ## Making an optional field required